revosystems/slate/source/includes/_xef-external.md

 ## Prerequisistes

-To be able to use the external api you need a `revo xef` account and a `access token`
+To be able to use the external api you need a `revo xef` account and a `access token` and your `integrator token`

 1. Login into the desired account
 2. Go to account management
 3. Create a new [token](https://revoxef.works/account/tokens)
+4. To get your integration token, [contact us](https://business.revo.works/altaleads/integrations)

 ## Basic usage